Contributing to Rust

 ## Pull Requests

 Pull requests are the primary mechanism we use to change Rust.
 GitHub itself

-has some [great documentation][pull-requests] on using the Pull Request
+has some [great documentation][about-pull-requests] on using the Pull Request feature.

-feature.
-We use the 'fork and pull' model described there.
+We use the "fork and pull" model [described here][development-models], where

 Please make pull requests against the `master` branch.